Feb 24, 2023

 If you have questions about 23 NYCRR 500 or would like help bringing your organization into compliance, just give us a call at (833) 292-1609 or email us at email@example.com.

 Founded in 2003, Tevora is a specialized management consultancy focused on cybersecurity, risk and compliance services.
-Based in Lake Forest, CA, our experienced consultants are devoted to supporting the CISO in protecting their organization’s digital assets.
+Based in Irvine, CA, our experienced consultants are devoted to supporting the CISO in protecting their organization’s digital assets.
 We make it our responsibility to ensure the CISO has the tools and guidance they need to build their departments, so they can prevent and respond to daily threats.